 Analytical method: Information currently available to PQT/MED indicates that it is possible to measure clarithromycin and rifampicin in human plasma using LC-MS/MS analytical methodology.
 The bioanalytical method should be sufficiently sensitive to detect concentrations that are 5% of the C{max} in most profiles of each formulation (test or comparator).
+The bioanalytical method for each analyte should be validated in the presence of the other analyte (see ICH Harmonised Guideline M10 for more information).

-Statistical considerations: The data for clarithromycin and rifampicin should meet the following bioequivalence standards in a single-dose cross-over design study:
+Statistical considerations: The data for clarithromycin and rifampicin should meet the following bioequivalence standards in a single-dose crossover design study:

-- The 90% confidence interval of the relative mean AUC ${0-t}$ of the test to reference product should be within 80.00-125.00% - The 90% confidence interval of the relative mean C{max} of the test to reference product should be within 80.00-125.00%.
+- The 90% confidence interval of the relative mean AUC{0-t} of the test to reference product should be within 80.00-125.00% - The 90% confidence interval of the relative mean C{max} of the test to reference product should be within 80.00-125.00%.

-Information currently available to the PQT/MED suggests that the comparator product might be a highly variable drug product for C{max} , but not for AUC{0-t}.
+Information currently available to the PQT/MED suggests that the comparator product might be a highly variable drug product for C{max}, but not for AUC{0-t}.
 Therefore, if the Applicant suspects that the variability of C{max} or AUC{0-t} is high (CV>30%), the applicant may prefer to employ a full replicate design study in order to widen the acceptance range of C{max} and/or AUC{0-t}.
-For more information on replicate study designs and widening the limits of average bioequivalence refer to Section 7.9.3 of Annex 6, TRS 1003, and WHO guidance document "Application of reference-scaled criteria for AUC in bioequivalence studies conducted for submission to PQT/MED".
+For more information on replicate study designs and widening the limits of average bioequivalence refer to Section 7.9.3 of Annex 8, TRS 1052, and WHO guidance document "Application of reference-scaled criteria for AUC in bioequivalence studies conducted for submission to PQT/MED".